 The canonical tag helps the search engines to understand your preferred URLs (the web pages that you want to index).
 Fortunately, it helps you to avoid indexing of duplicate or similar content.

 A canonical tag can cause serious SEO problems if you don’t use it properly – for example, if you canonicalize an entire site to your home page, or redirect to 404s, and so on.

 Navigate to Reports > Canonical Errors.
 You can select between “Canonical Chains” and “Non-Indexable Canonicals.”
 After exporting the report, you can view canonical errors detected by SEO Spider.

 You can visit their site to get started with auditing canonicals.

 Currently, you cannot crawl more than one site at a time in the SEO Spider tool.
 However, you can do the same by opening multiple windows of the software.

 On Windows, you can directly open the second window of software by the shortcut.
 But, on macOS, it’s not that straightforward.

-To open multiple instances of the tool on macOS, you have to first launch a Terminal on your Mac and then type:
+To open multiple instances of the tool on macOS, you have to launch Terminal on your Mac and type:

 open -n /Applications/Screaming\ Frog\ SEO\ Spider.app/